-6. Cross-train
+4. Cross-train

-There is an adage that says if you want to improve in something then you need to practice doing that activity the most.
-This is true for running; however, running is a repetitive activity of pounding 2.5x our body weight with each step.
+There is an adage that says if you want to improve how to do something, then you need to practice doing that activity the most.
+This is true for running; however, running is a repetitive activity of pounding 2.5x your body weight with each step.
 If you're out for a 5 mile + run, that's a lot of steps and body weight to carry around.
+Remember:

-Adding in a day or two of cross-training such as elliptical, bike, swim, or yoga can give our joints and soft tissue a much needed break from the pounding.
+• Add in a day or two of cross-training, such as elliptical, bike, swim, or yoga to give joints and soft tissue a much needed break from the pounding.